-To ensure the complete collection of Compliance Artifacts accompany the Supplied Software as required by the Identified Licenses along with other reports created as part of the Open Source review process.
+To institute reasonable commercial efforts in the complete collection of Compliance Artifacts accompany the Supplied Software as required by the Identified Licenses.

 5.0 Understand Open Source Community Engagement

 5.1 A written policy exists that governs contributions to Open Source projects by the organization.
 The policy must be internally communicated.